riryrizkiyah/Labor-Classification/README.md

 - The objective of the model is to decrease false negative, means need it needs a model with high Recall score.

 ## Modelling Evaluation
-Based on the modelling trial on 3 sampling methods, the best methode is **Random Forest Undersampling** with consideration as follows:
+Based on the modelling trial on 3 sampling methods, the best methode is **Random Forest Combine Method** with consideration as follows:
-- Highest F1 score between 3 sampling methods (0.67)
+- Highest F1 score between 3 sampling methods (0.655)
-- Highers Recall score (1), allign with the objective: minimize false negative (Classified as a worker, is an unemployment)
+- High Recall score (0.74), allign with the objective: minimize false negative (Classified as a worker, is an unemployment)

 # Summary